Spring 2022 Baseball/Softball Information

 Can my son/daughter play up?
 In almost all cases, players play within their age group.
-The main exception to this is with 7 yo boys (Rookie Division).
-7yos typically play in Rookie B, but based on tryouts and number of registrations, some 7yos will be drafted in the Rookie A division.
+The main exception to this is with 7 year old boys (Rookie Division).
+7yos typically play in Rookie B, but based on the number of registrations, some 7yos might be placed in the Rookie A division.
 In other divisions, the only time players will be moved up is if the number of registrations require a player to be moved.
-All players try out with their age group!
-Even if you want your child to play up, he/she still must try out with his/her age group.

 Can I request a coach or to play with a friend?
-No. All teams are drafted by managers and requests cannot be accommodated.
+No, we do not accept requests to play with a particular friend or to play with a specific coach.
+Coaches will draft players in all age groups(except Tball).
 The only exception to this is for siblings, who will be automatically placed on the same team as each other if they are in the same age group (unless parents request they play on separate teams).

 Baseball: jersey, hat, umpires (In fall, Minors and up have paid umpires.
 In spring, all ages except TBall have umpires.)